EntrustCorporation/draft-ounsworth-pq-composite-keys/draft-ounsworth-pq-composite-keys.md

 ## Signature public key types

-This table summarizes the list of explicit composite Signature algorithms by the key and signature OID and the two component algorithms which make up the explicit composite algorithm.
+This table summarizes the list of explicit composite Signature algorithms by the key and signature OID and the two component algorithms which make up the explicit composite algorithm, as obtained by applying the selection criteria in section {{sec-selection-criteria}}.
 These are denoted by First Signature Alg, and Second Signature Alg.

 The OID referenced are TBD and MUST be used only for prototyping and replaced with the final IANA-assigned OIDS.
 The following prefix is used for each: replace &lt;CompSig&gt; with the String "2.16.840.1.114027.80.5.1"